Skip to content

 They still Google.
 They still scroll LinkedIn.
 But an increasing share of their "how do I…" and "who should I hire for…" questions now go to ChatGPT, Claude, Perplexity, Gemini or Google's AI Overviews — and the answer is a paragraph that names three companies, not a list of ten blue links.
 If you are not one of those three companies, you do not get a second chance to be clicked.

 AI-visibility optimization — sometimes called LLM SEO or answer-engine optimization — is the discipline of being the company that gets named.
-Here is the playbook we run, and what we shipped on lantana-labs.com over the last fortnight to practice what we preach.
+Here is the way we think about it, and the five moves that decide whether a brand gets cited.

-• Who you are in one paragraph — quotable.
+• Who you are in one quotable paragraph.

-• Canonical URLs for the topics you want cited.
-Never link to redirecting paths; LLMs penalize those.
+• Canonical URLs for each topic you want cited — never redirecting paths; language models penalise those.

 2. Enrich your structured data — LLMs quote specifics

 Answer engines are allergic to vagueness.
 They want a number, a name, a date, a price.
-If your site says "our projects typically start from a few thousand dollars," no model will quote it — but if it says "from USD 3,000 for a focused engagement," that sentence is a candidate for citation.
+A site that says "our projects typically start from a few thousand dollars" will almost never be quoted.
+A site that says "from USD 3,000 for a focused engagement" is a candidate for citation.

 Three schema additions that pay off more than anything else: